mwambajoakim/alx-low_level_programming/README.md

 ## Introduction

-C being a low level programming language is y start on this journey of coding and being a programmer.
+C being a low level programming language is a start on this journey of coding and being a programmer.
 In this repository, I will cover a variety of topics in C from the basics until advanced.
-Eventually, my aim is to be able to write a whole shell using C. Hoepfully in three months.
+Eventually, my aim is to be able to write a whole shell using C. Hopefully in three months.

 ## Table of Contents